Ronald Joseph (artist): Personal life

 Ronald Joseph was born on the Island of St. Kitts in the West Indies.
 When he was very young, his mother decided to come to the US but she could not afford to take him with her.
 Mr. and Mrs. Theophilus Joseph, a childless couple who were friends of Joseph's mother, adopted him.
 Afterwards, the Joseph family moved to the Island of Dominica, where they stayed for ten years.
 In 1921, his foster parents also decided to come to the US.
 In New York, Joseph met his mother but remained living with his foster parents.

-In 1926 Ronald Joseph received a scholarship for the Ethical Culture School, were he spent two and half years of his high school period.
+In 1926 Ronald Joseph received a scholarship for the Ethical Culture School, where he spent two and half years of his high school period.
 At this time he obtained an art scholarship through Dr. Henry Fritz, with whom he became acquainted through his art teacher in public school.
 Joseph was taken into the Saturday art class, where he was the only black participant.
 An artistic prodigy, Ronald Joseph had his student works shown at the Metropolitan Museum of Art.
 Ronald Joseph graduated from Ethical Culture Fieldston School in 1929.
 He was honored as "the most promising" young artist in New York City's schools.
 He began his study at Pratt Institute in 1931 and graduated in 1934.

 During the 1930s and 1940s, Joseph participated in many exhibitions of African-American art, the Works Progress Administration mural project, and the Harlem Artists Guild.

 Ronald Joseph enlisted in the U.S. Army Air Corps at the declaration of World War II and was posted as a member of the ground crew in Tuskegee, Alabama, and in Michigan.
 At the end of the war in 1945, he received his G. I. Bill of Rights scholarship.